zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/providers/_index.md

     Learning path for software developers interested in using Arm-based cloud service platforms.

 learning_objectives:
-    - Learn how to start an instance on an Arm-based cloud server
+    - Learn how to start an instance on an Arm-based cloud server.

 ## Tags.
 No whitespace.
 An underscore will be visually replaced with whitespace.